 Note: This could contain a list of topics that need to be addressed.
-A reference to documentation requirements from standard certifications like ISO/SAE 21434 is also possible.
+A reference to documentation requirements from standards certifications like such as ISO/SAE 21434 and ISO PAS 5112 is also possible.

 5.1.3.3.
 Assessment of documentation